Back in 2020 a reader wanted me to tackle the Epicurean Paradox, as it’s called. So I did. But I’ve had to update the article a bit.

 But enough with leaving you hanging, ’cause you probably want to know how I’d answer Epicurus.

 So the paradox isn’t really a paradox.
 I mean, it appears to be when you believe God is good, God is mighty, and God intervenes: If that’s so, why isn’t he intervening?
-But if you don’t believe God intervenes, or if you don’t think there’s any God there to intervene, the “paradox” simply explains the way the world works: God’s not part of the equation, so stop dwelling on it (or, for that matter, religion) and live your life.
+But if you don’t believe God intervenes, or if you don’t think there’s any God out there to intervene, the “paradox” simply explains the way the world works: God’s not part of the equation, so stop dwelling on it (or, for that matter, religion) and live your life.

 But to answer Christians who wanna know why evil exists in a good God’s universe, here y’go: God wants to eliminate evil, and can.
 And is.

 Our problem, and the skeptics’ problem, is God isn’t eliminating it like we’d eliminate it, were we God.
 We’d do it faster.
 We’d smite evildoers harder.
 We’d be a lot more wrathful, a lot less subtle, a lot less gracious.
 We wouldn’t bother to try to save every human we possibly can first; we’d figure they weren’t worth saving.
-Like the dark Christians love to point out, everybody deserves hell, and we’d happily, recklessly throw them all into it so we could get our way.
-Much like the ancient Romans would indiscriminately crucify everybody till they finally got peace.
+Like

 Of course he does.
 But the way he’s chosen to defeat it is through love.
 And because we humans suck at love, we assume love is too passive for our tastes.
 We much prefer vengeance.

 At the very end of God’s process, evil will be gone.
-Everything evil did, will be undone.
+Everything evil does will be undone.
 Death will be undone.
 Tears will be wiped away.
 All things will become new.
 Those of us who trust him, know this era is coming.
 Those of us who don’t, are trying to create it already (and inadequately) through laws and peer pressure… and any other means than love.
 Or they’ve given up and presume God’s left the building, or isn’t there.

 And they’re probably not gonna like my answer either.
 Oh well.